gongbaodd/gongbaodd.github.io/_docs/2024/05/19/week-20-Thailand-retrospect.md

 Food in thailand is cheaper than in China.
 But you have to find out.
 I often go to terminal 21, where I can have a feast in about 100 Baht.

+A year in Thailand is all summer.
+But the April is unbearable, that's why there are a lot holidays in April.
+After April will be a lot rains, so the weather can be cooler.

 ## Others

 This week, I tried to use [msw](https://github.com/mswjs/msw) as a backend mocking service in testing.
 And I used [mediapipe's pose landmarker](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker) to make a training counter.
 And I found this [Threejs 中文网](http://www.webgl3d.cn/pages/001888/) a great help in learning threejs.